KORandi/bullet-js/docs/conflict-resolution.md

 ### For Arrays

 Arrays are treated as ordered collections.
-By default, array merging in HAM follows these rules:
+By default, array merging in CRT follows these rules:

 - If the arrays have different lengths, prefer the longer array
 - If arrays have the same length, compare elements one by one
-- For element conflicts, apply the same HAM rules recursively
+- For element conflicts, apply the same CRT rules recursively

 ## Conflict Resolution in Action